atet/raspberrypi/README.md

 ## Why Raspberry Pi?

-* **_Trust me on this one_**: There's a huge difference in your learning experience when the brand you're working with has sold 10+ million computers vs. lesser-known alternatives that may be a bit cheaper
+* **_Trust me on this one_**: There's a huge difference in your learning experience when the brand you're working with has sold 10+ million computers vs. lesser-known alternatives that may be a _bit_ cheaper
-* With a larger userbase, bugs get fixed quicker, there's reliable community and official support, you can expect timely updates, etc.
+* With a larger userbase, there's reliable community and official support, bugs get fixed quicker, you can expect timely updates, etc.
 * The Raspberry Pi Zero is amazing for its price point, [but it's not going to play Crysis](https://en.wikipedia.org/wiki/Crysis_(video_game)#Legacy); this brand has other more powerful and more expensive computers if you need the horsepower

 > [![.img/wrpa.png](.img/wrpa.png)](#nolink)